hazeycode/brucelib/modules/platform/README.md

         /// the target platform
         .frame_fn = frame,

-        /// Called after the frame has been presented
+        /// Called after the frame has been submitted to GPU
         /// May be called either on the main thread or on a separate display thread depending on
         /// the target platform
         .frame_end_fn = frame_end,